appfoundry/DRYUtilities/README.md

 DRYSecurityCredentials *securityCredentials = [[DRYSecurityCredentials alloc] initWithUserName:@"superAwesomeUsername" andPassword:@"superSecurePassword"];
 ```

-`DRYSecurityStoreWrapper` is a wrapper class providing access to a username/password pair identified with an `identifer`.
+`DRYSecurityStoreWrapper` is a wrapper class providing access to a username/password pair identified with an `identifier`.
 It allows you to store this username/password pair using the `Security` library provided by iOS.

 ```objective-c